Cecilia-Duran/chicago_tier3_batch_and_storage/_episodes/01-introduction.md

 # About HTCondor

 HTCondor has revolutioniozed the role computing plays in research for many people.

-HTCondor is a specialized batch system for managing compute-intensive jobs.
+It is a specialized batch system for managing compute-intensive jobs.
 Increasing computing throughput by several orders of magnitude may not merely deliver the same results faster, but may enable qualitatively different avenues of research.

 HTCondor is a specialized batch system for managing compute-intensive jobs.
 HTCondor provides a queuing mechanism, scheduling policy, priority scheme, and resource classifications.
 Users submit their compute jobs to HTCondor, HTCondor puts the jobs in a queue, runs them, and then informs the user as to the result.